turingschool-examples/fitlit-starter-kit/DTR.md

-#### Goals and Expectations for the Project (What does each group member hope to get out of this project?
+#### Goals and Expectations for the Project (What does each group member hope to get out of this project?)

- * Collie - refactoring someone else's code, employing new technologies: Sass & spies.
-PLAN.
-Do some front loading.

- * Karl - Clear communication - Whatever we figure it out - text/slack - figure out what we're working on.
-Check in every day, what we are planning on doing that day.
-Stand-ups everyday.
-Love to pair program at times too - having a solid balance of paired/solo.
-Want to have a solid understanding of fetch - will support Collie/Melissa to have a foundation of that.
+ * Horacio - Better at working with classes, and trying to solidify classes working with each other.

- * Melissa - Clear communication on I'm a slower programmer.
+ * Melissa - Planning out a project, clearly understand each step before starting to code.
 Speak your anxieties on what we are getting anxious about.

 #### What do we want to achieve as a team?
 How will we know that we're successful?):

-If each of us get our hands on each of the aspects of project, we all get our hands on different areas of the project.
+Hands on practice with working with datasets.
+Learning is the most important piece - leveling up understanding.

 #### Team strengths & collaboration styles (consider discussing your Pairin qualities here):

-* Karl - super detailed orientated.
-Psuedo-coding - talkimg through in people talk before robot talk.
-Making sure to take poms.
-* Collie - taking a step back, before solving a problem, and consider the best ways to solve it.
-Psudeo-coding
+* Horacio - Flexiable on scheduling, easy to work with, prefer to work together.
 * Melissa - Pom patrol.
 DRY code.
 I'm good at getting everyone's input and moving forward effectively.
+Would rather front load the work.

 #### How we can use our strengths to overcome obstacles:

-* Karl - making plans and sticking to them and knowing when to ask for help.
-Detail orientated.
-* Collie - keeping on track, making sure we aren't going down a path of code that is confusing, and using that as an identifer to redirect.
+* Horacio - I don't know mind working late if needed.
 * Melissa - decision making, struggle/to ask for help.

 #### Schedule Expectations (When are we available to work together and individually?
 What constraints do we have?):

-* Collie - Cutoff 6:30pm for interactive work with team.
-Open to dedicate on weekend day - prefer Sunday.  few hours on other day.
-* Karl - Cutoff 7pm, has time for pebbles/rock.
-4-5 M, Tue/Thurs, 5-6pm Wed.
-Friday 4pm.  ideally work Sat 12-6, Sun off. balancing partner time.
+* Horacio - Meeting on Mondays 7-8
-* Melissa - time off to eat, time to review next days lesson plan, JS Fun, mentor time.
+* Melissa - time off to eat/Sunshine, time to review next days lesson plan, JS Fun, mentor time Tues 3:30 - 4:30.
+Thursday/Friday

 #### Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?